SuLU-K/comfyui-easy-sam3-tools/README.md

 ![SAM3 Interactive BBox Editor](assets/image.png)

 Custom nodes for building SAM3-centric editing pipelines inside ComfyUI.
-They pair well with **comfyui-easy-sam3**, letting you harness SAM3’s zero-shot segmentation accuracy for precise masks that can drive local repainting, matting, or any downstream compositing task.
+They pair well with **comfyui-easy-sam3** and ** comfyui-kjnodes**, letting you harness SAM3’s zero-shot segmentation accuracy for precise masks that can drive local inpainting, editing, or any downstream compositing task.

 ## Nodes